jeromegamez/duration-php/README.md

 [![Supported PHP version](https://img.shields.io/packagist/php-v/gamez/duration.svg)]()
 [![Build Status](https://travis-ci.com/jeromegamez/duration-php.svg?branch=master)](https://travis-ci.com/jeromegamez/duration-php)

-Do you like to use `DateInverval` to compute and work with durations?
+Do you like to use `DateInterval` to compute and work with durations?
 Me neither, so let's fix that!

 * [Installation](#installation)
 * [Reference](#reference)